kubernetes-sigs/kube-scheduler-simulator/keps/140-scenario-based-simulation/README.md

 See [#How the simulator knows when a cluster state gets converged by the controller?](#how-the-simulator-knows-when-a-cluster-state-gets-converged-by-the-controller).

-We use `WaitForControllerFinish` to wait for all controllers to finish their work to deal with (1).
+We use `WaitConditionFunc` to wait for all controllers to finish their work to deal with (1).

 ##### 4. the SimulationController starts